NickWentworth/portfolio/src/posts/chess/2-move-generation.md

 summary: 'Generating pseudo-legal and legal moves, along with making/unmaking them'
 ---

+Now that we have a way to represent the `Board`, let's examine how we can generate, make, and unmake moves to change its state.

 # Working With Bitboards

 A great benefit of using bitboards to represent positions is how efficiently we can generate moves with them.

 If we have a bitboard with a single `1` bit in it, a move from that square can be represented by just one bitwise shift instruction.
-We can pre-determine what these shifts must be by determining the offset that each cardinal direction is.
+We can pre-determine how much to shift by determining the offset that each cardinal direction is.
 For example, examine the offsets each other square is from an initial square of `d5`:

 <Bitboard squares={[27]} showOffsetsFrom={27} />

-Notice that a move in each cardinal direction is just `+/- 1` or `+/- 8`.
+A move in each cardinal direction is an offset of `+/- 1` or `+/- 8`.
 For convenience, lets store these four directions as constants in a `Direction` impl:

 ```rust
 impl Direction {